community-libs/vaurien/docs/source/index.rst

 Of course you can -- and should try out all these scenarios on stage while your application is getting a realistic load.

-But testing these scenarios while you are building your code is a good idea, and having automated functional tests for this is preferable.
+But testing these scenarios while you are building your code is also a good practice, and having automated functional tests for this is preferable.

 That's where **Vaurien** is useful.